BAE Systems is building a new class of five 90m offshore patrol vessels (OPVs) for the second batch of the British Royal Navy’s River-class ships.

-The offshore patrol vessel is intended to carry out a range of economic exclusion zone management tasks such as maritime security, border control, routine patrols, anti-smuggling, counter-terrorism, counter-piracy, and fishery protection, as well as effective disaster relief.
+The offshore patrol vessel is intended to carry out a range of economic exclusion zone management tasks such as maritime security, border control, routine patrols, and anti-smuggling.
+It will also facilitate counter-terrorism and piracy, fishery protection, and effective disaster relief.
 It can also be used for the protection of natural resources.

-BAE Systems received a £348m ($529m) contract from the UK Ministry of Defence to build three new OPV class ships for the UK Royal Navy in August 2014.
+BAE Systems was awarded a £348m ($529m) contract by the UK Ministry of Defence to build three new OPV class ships for the British Royal Navy in August 2014.
 The multi-million contract is expected to create more than 800 jobs in Scotland.

-Construction of the first patrol ship in the class, HMS Forth, began in Glasgow in October 2014 and the vessel completed its sea trials in December 2017.
+Construction of the first patrol ship in the class, HMS Forth, began in Glasgow, Scotland, in October 2014 and the vessel completed its sea trials in December 2017.
 HMS Forth was accepted by the Royal Navy in January 2018 and replaced HMS Clyde as the permanent guardship of the Falkland Islands.

-The new offshore patrol vessel is an evolution of the 80m River Class vessels used by the UK Royal Navy.
-It features a highly versatile, flexible design, and delivers more efficient operations.
+The new offshore patrol vessel is an evolution of the 80m River Class vessels used by the British Royal Navy.
+The patrol ship features a highly versatile, flexible design, and delivers more efficient operations.

-The patrol ship has a length of 90.5m, width of 13m and a displacement of 2,000t.
+It has a length of 90.5m, a width of 13m and a displacement of 2,000t.
 It provides accommodation for 60 personnel, including a crew of 34.
 The vessel can also carry up to 50 embarked troops or passengers.

 The OPV boasts of an enhanced flight deck at the aft to operate the latest Merlin helicopters.
 It is capable of carrying two Pacific 24 rigid inflatable boats (RIBs).
-A 16t crane will be attached to lift equipments.
+A 16t crane is attached to lift equipment.
 The vessel also features large storage, accommodation, and medical facilities.

-BAE Systems' new state-of-the-art shared infrastructure operating system will be installed in the ship to deliver simpler operations.
-It employs virtual technologies to integrate the weapon systems, sensors, and management systems for the complex warships.
+BAE Systems’ new state-of-the-art shared infrastructure operating system is installed in the ship to deliver simpler operations.
+It employs virtual technologies to integrate the weapon, sensor, and management systems for the complex warships.

-The main armament of the UK Royal Navy's new 90m offshore patrol vessel is a 30mm cannon.
-The vessel will be fitted with small calibre machine guns.
+The main armament of the British Royal Navy’s new 90m offshore patrol vessel is a 30mm cannon.
+The vessel is fitted with small-calibre machine guns.
 It can also be mounted with a 12.7mm gun location and a 25mm secondary armament on both the port and starboard sides.

-The 90m OPV can be equipped with X-band navigation radar, S-band navigation radar, air and surface surveillance radar, electro-optic system electronics, and fire monitors.
+The 90m OPV can be equipped with X-band and S-band navigation radars, air and surface surveillance radar, electro-optic system electronics, and fire monitors.

-The communications systems include high frequency transceiver, very high frequency transceiver, very high frequency marine band, and global maritime distress safety system.
+The communications systems include a high-frequency transceiver, very high-frequency transceiver, very high-frequency marine band, and global maritime distress safety system.

 The new 90m offshore patrol vessel is powered by two diesel engines rated at 7,350kW each.
 The propulsion system also consists of two Wärtsilä propellers.

-The patrol ship can sail at a maximum speed of 24kts.
-It can perform ocean patrolling within a range of 5,500nm, and has an endurance of 35 days.
+The patrol ship can sail at a maximum speed of 24k.
+It can perform ocean patrolling within a range of 5,500nm and has an endurance of 35 days.

 The 90m OPV ship can be configured with a variety of equipment according to the operational requirements of navies across the world.